gustavonikov/pdf-generator/README.md

 and another script in the file checkTimeToSend.js to check the time of the day that i'm suposted to send the pdf by email.

-I left an example already, its not consuming data from any database, i left only a db.json file using [json-server](https://www.npmjs.com/package/json-server), for you to test if pleases you, but its really to replace with your data from the database.
+I left an example already, its not consuming data from any database, i left only a db.json file using [json-server](https://www.npmjs.com/package/json-server), for you to test if pleases you, but its really easy to replace with your data from the database.

 ## Usage